Shock Treatment: Soundtrack

-Coinciding with the release of the film, Ode Records issued the soundtrack album on vinyl and cassette in 1981, and later reissued it on CD in 1994.
-The album includes longer versions of "Thank God I'm a Man" and "Carte Blanche", as well as two unlisted bits taken directly from the film, the Farley Flavors "commercial break" (after "Denton U.S.A.") and the rhyming dialogue, which directly precedes "Duel Duet" (after "Breaking Out").
+Ode Records issued the soundtrack album on vinyl and cassette in the United States on 9 September 1981, and later reissued it on CD in 1994.
+The album was produced by the composer, Richard Hartley, and includes longer versions of "Thank God I'm a Man" and "Carte Blanche", as well as two unlisted bits taken directly from the film, the Farley Flavors "commercial break" (after "Denton U.S.A.") and the rhyming dialogue, which directly precedes "Duel Duet" (before Duel Duet on the vinyl and cassette releases, and after "Breaking Out" on the CD version).

 All editions are missing Richard O'Brien's solo version of the title song (which plays during the end credits and features backing vocals by Nell Campbell), though it was released as a 7" vinyl single, and included on the CD Songs from the Vaults: A Collection of Rocky Horror Rarities, which was exclusive to the Rocky Horror Picture Show 15th Anniversary boxed set.

+All LP, cassette and CD issues of the soundtrack include the credit "Music and lyrics by Richard Hartley and Richard O'Brien".
+O'Brien's solo single version of the track "Shock Treatment" reverses the order, and gives writing credit to Richard O'Brien & Richard Hartley.